MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 ## Finished!

-With these declarations, you should be able to display syllabics on your website, and be reasonably confident that every body can read it.
+With these declarations, you should be able to display syllabics on your website, and be reasonably confident that everybody can read it.

-Here's a complete example that uses our syllabics font stack, plus uses a few fonts from Google Fonts to round things out:
+Here's a complete example that uses our syllabics font stack in addition to a few fonts from Google Fonts to round things out:

 <p class="codepen" data-height="265" data-theme-id="light" data-default-tab="css,result" data-user="eddieantonio" data-slug-hash="mdPqoxK" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Syllabics font stack complete example">
   <span>See the Pen <a href="https://codepen.io/eddieantonio/pen/mdPqoxK">